How To Fix Smelly Bathroom Drains

 Once the water is at an appropriate temperature, pour it down the drain slowly and steadily.
 Additionally, pour a cup of vinegar and half a cup of baking soda.
 This will likely kill the mould and rid your drains of the foul smell.

 First and foremost, remove the drain cover or grate using a screwdriver.
-If you have a push and pull drain, unscrew it by rotating it counterclockwise.
+If you have a push-and-pull drain, unscrew it by rotating it counterclockwise.
 Also, keep some boiled water handy ( five to ten quarts) and gently pour it down the drain.

 The most important part is clearing the clog and removing the debris using a drain brush.
 Do it carefully and thoroughly, loosening and removing all the accumulated matter (the biofilm, as discussed earlier).
 You can also use a drain snake to help dislodge the blockage.
 However, we recommend not using heavy chemical drain cleaners.